firoorg/firo/README.md

 What is Zcoin?
 --------------

-[Zcoin](https://zcoin.io) is the first full implementation of the Zerocoin Protocol, which allows users to have complete privacy via Zero-Knowledge cryptographic proofs.
-It is worth noting that Zcoin is unrelated to other cryptocurrencies utilizing the Zerocash Protocol.
-Although Zerocash is a development from Zerocoin, their respective implementations are not simple forks of each other, but rely on different cryptographic assumptions with various tradeoffs.
-Both approaches supplement each other quite nicely, and a good way to describe them would be sibling projects.
+[Zcoin](https://zcoin.io) is a privacy focused cryptocurrency that utilizes zero knowledge proofs which allows users to destroy coins and then redeem them later for brand new ones with no transaction history.
+It was the first project to implement the Zerocoin protocol and is now transitioning to the [Sigma protocol](https://zcoin.io/what-is-sigma-and-why-is-it-replacing-zerocoin-in-zcoin/) which has no trusted setup and small proof sizes.
+Zcoin also utilises [Dandelion++](https://arxiv.org/abs/1805.11060) to obscure the originating IP of transactions without relying on any external services such as TOR/i2P.

-The Zerocoin Protocol is being actively researched and improved, such as removing the trustless setup and reducing proof sizes.
+Zcoin developed and utilizes [Merkle Tree Proofs (MTP)](https://arxiv.org/pdf/1606.03588.pdf) as its Proof-of-Work algorithm which aims to be memory hard with fast verification.

 Running with Docker
 ===================